astridx/meinblog/content/posts/cassiopeia/28cassiopeia-override-kontaktiliste.en.md

 I want to display a set of contacts.
 I do not want to use the standard output of Joomla.
 Everything should look a bit more individual.
-Therefore I write an override for the view of the contacts of a category.
+Therefore I write an override for the view of the contacts of a category.<!-- \index{Override!com_contact category} -->

 ![Joomla Override Category of Contacts - This is how it should look like](/images/overridegemeinderat2.png)